-Before you can lay your tile, you have to empty the room.
-You might have to remove the refrigerator or toilet as you work.
-Removing carpet or layer after layer of vinyl can take a lot of work and will produce a lot of trash.
-Hiring our local experts to install your tile flooring means that they will take care of this step for you.
+Before the tile is laid, the room must be cleared.
+Removing carpet or layers of vinyl can take a lot of work and will produce a lot of trash.
+Our local experts will take care of the trash for you.

 Most tile should be started from the center of a room, creating a pleasing aesthetic appearance.
 Doing a “dry” layout allows you to see how your tile will look.
 Don’t forget to include the spacers as you work.
 Too much thinset spread at once will harden and become difficult to work with successfully.
 Spacers must be used carefully so that thinset can press up between the tiles.
 Tiles laid against the edge of the room might need to be altered using a tile saw so that they fit.
-Cuts must be precise in order to achieve a seamless look at the edges.
+The installer will precisely cut the tile in order to achieve a seamless look at the edges.
 The tile should be allowed to dry overnight to set.

-After your tile has set, you’re ready to apply the grout.
+After your tile has set, you’re ready to apply the grout the grout is ready to be applied.
 Some tile spacers are meant to be removed prior to grout application; some are meant to be left in place.
 Check with the manufacturer of your particular tile to know what’s recommended for you.
-Make sure to apply the grout evenly.
-The surface should be even and smooth.
-Excess grout should be removed with a sponge and finished with a damp cloth.
+The installer will apply the grout evenly.
+The surface should will be even and smooth.
+Excess grout will be removed with a sponge and finished with a damp cloth.
 Work in small areas, smaller than the space you worked with the thinset.
 Grout dries much faster and will set after only a few hours.
 Seal the grout after an appropriate time period, but don’t get the sealant on the tile itself.